+That took not root in reason, purified

+With holy influence of his Spirit pure.

+So, on they walked and stumbled in the light

+Of noon, because they would not open their eyes.

+Effect how sad of sloth! that made them risk

+Their piloting to the eternal shore,

+To one who could mistake the lurid flash

+Of hell for heaven's true star, rather than bow
-That took not root in reason, purified With holy influence of His Spirit pure.
-So, on they walked and stumbled in the light Of noon, because they would not oper their eyes.
-Effect how sad of sloth! that made them risk Their piloting to the eternal shore To one who could mistake the lurid flash Of hell for heaven's true star, rather than bow The knee, and by one fervent word obtain His guidance sure, who calls the stars by name.
-They prayed by proxy, and at second-hand Believed, and slept, and put repentance off,

-Until the knock of Death awoke them, when They saw their ignorance both, and his they paid To bargain of their souls 'twixt them and God; Fled, and began repentance without end.
-How did they wish that morning, as they stood With blushing covered, they had for themselves The Scriptures searched, had for themselves believed, And made acquaintance with the Judge ere then 1
+The knee, and by one fervent word obtain His guidance sure, who calls the stars by name.
+They prayed by proxy, and at second-hand Believed, and slept, and put repentance off, Until the knock of Death awoke them, when They saw their ignorance both, and him they paid To bargain of their souls 'twixt them and God, Fled, and began repentance without end.'
+How did they wish that morning, as they stood With blushing covered, they had for themselves The Scriptures searched, had for themselves believed, And made acquaintance with the Judge ere then!

-Great day of termination to the joys Of sin! to joys that grew on mortal boughs, On trees whose seed fell not from heaven, whose top Reached not above the clouds.
-From such alone.
+Of sin! to joys that grew on mortal boughs,

+On trees whose seed fell not from heaven, whose top

+Reached not above the clouds.
+From such alone,

 The epicure took all his meals.
-In choice Of morsels for the body, nice he was, And scrupulous, and knew all wines by smell Or taste; and every composition knew Of cookery; but grossly drank, unskilled, The cup of spiritual pollution up, That sickened his soul to death, while yet his eyes Stood out with fat.
-His feelings were his guide : He ate, and drank, and slept, and took all joys, Forbid and unforbid, as impulse urged, Or appetite; nor asked his reason why.
-He said he followed Nature still, but lied ; For she was temperate and chaste, he full Of wine and all adultery; her face Was holy, most unholy his; her eye Was pure, his shot unhallowed fire; her lips Sang praise to God, his uttered oaths profane ;
+In choice

+Of morsels for the body, nice he was,

+And scrupulous; and knew all wines by smell

+Or taste; and every composition knew

+Of cookery; but grossly drank, unskilled,

+The cup of spiritual pollution up,

+That sickened his soul to death, while yet his eyes

+Stood out with fat.
+His feelings were his guide